 - Go Lean

 Grill marinated portobello mushrooms or turkey burgers.
 Ground turkey breast can be as lean as 99 percent fat-free.
 Add cilantro, shallots or chili sauce to spice things up.
-Or, mix in feta cheese, Kalamata olives, oregano and pepper and serve on a pita for a Greek-style burger.
+Or, mix in feta cheese, Kalamata olives, oregano and pepper and serve on a pita with fresh tomatoes and cucumbers for a Greek-style burger.
 Just remember to use a food thermometer to ensure ground turkey reaches a safe temperature of 165°F.

 - Grill Vegetables

-Baste vegetables such as red peppers, corn, eggplant, cherry tomatoes, mushrooms or onions, season with herbs and place on a hot grill until they are tender and brown.
+Baste vegetables such as red peppers, corn, eggplant, summer squash, sweet potatoes, cherry tomatoes, mushrooms or onions, season with herbs and place directly on a hot grill (or a piece of tin foil) until they are tender and brown.